 How do they work?

 It’s usually impossible to pass a deep link through the App Store or Google Play.
-Facebook’s fingerprinting system (which is by no means unique) provides a way in: A user clicks on an ad in the native app, and Facebook saves that user’s IDFA or Google Advertising ID.
-After the user installs the app, the fingerprinting system references the saved ID to say that the user came from an install ad.
+Facebook’s snapshotting system (which is by no means unique) provides a way in: A user clicks on an ad in the native app, and Facebook saves that user’s IDFA or Google Advertising ID.
+After the user installs the app, the snapshotting system references the saved ID to say that the user came from an install ad.

 How do I insert App Links into a Facebook install ad?